 Facing chalky ground conditions

-RADIX was approached to assist in the renovation and improvement works being undertaken at Chalk Pit, a 132v substation in Salisbury.
+RADIX was approached to assist in the renovation and improvement works being undertaken at Chalk Pit, a 400KV substation in Salisbury.

-The area had been excavated, but due to the chalk ground conditions, a screw piling solution would be required to provide additional support for the units.
+The area had been excavated, but due to the chalky ground conditions, a screw piling solution would be required to provide additional support for the units.
+Our helical screw piles were the better choice compared to our ground screw for this project.

 The team completed a site survey and testing, verifying the suitability of ground conditions and ensuring the correct specification of RADIX Extendable Screw Piles were installed to provide the support necessary.

-As the ground was light/hard chalk, a point load test was completed to confirm load capacity at 90kN.
-This was sufficient as between 30kN and 70kN was required per screw.
+As the ground was light/hard chalk, a point load test was completed to confirm load capacity at 90 kN.
+This was sufficient, as between 30kN and 70kN kN were required per screw.

-As indicated by the site survey and ground testing, the team supplied and installed RADIX Screw Piles in six locations, including:
+As indicated by the site survey and ground testing, the team supplied and installed screw piles in six locations, including:

 - 9 screw piles for three post-insulator areas